AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 1. Enter the *Organization URL* -- for example, `https://contoso.crm.dynamics.com`
 2. Select the *Deployment Type* -- **Online**
 3. Select the *Authentication Method* -- **OAuth 2.0 / Shared Secret**
-4. Enter the *Application ID* and *Client Secret* which you retrieved before
+4. Enter the *Application ID* and *Client Secret* which you set aside previously
 5. Check whether the credentials are OK by hitting the **Verify Connection** button
 6. Upon successful test, click **Save settings** to establish a connection to CRM

 `For OAuth 2.0 / Certificate authentication method`
-1. Create a certificate (.cer) and its password protected copy (.pfx)
-2. Upload the certificate (.cer) to [portal.azure](https://portal.azure.com/)
-3. Enter the *Organization URL* -- for example, `https://contoso.crm.dynamics.com`
+1. Enter the *Organization URL* -- for example, `https://contoso.crm.dynamics.com`
-4. Select the *Authentication Method* -- **OAuth 2.0 / Certificate**
+2. Select the *Authentication Method* -- **OAuth 2.0 / Certificate**
-5. Enter the *Application ID* and *Client Secret* which you retrieved before
+3. Enter the *Application ID* and *Client Secret* which you set aside before
-6. Upload or manually specify the path to the `.pfx` certificate
+4. Upload or manually specify the path to the `.pfx` certificate on your hosting server
-7. Enter the passphrase of the certificate .
+5. Enter the passphrase of the certificate
-8. Check whether the credentials are OK by hitting the **Verify Connection** button
+6. Check whether the credentials are OK by hitting the **Verify Connection** button
-9. Upon successful test, click **Save settings** to establish a connection to CRM
+7. Upon successful test, click **Save settings** to establish a connection to CRM

 Now the plugin is connected to CRM, and you can start building the integration.